I Pet Goat II: The Symbolic Meaning

 The scene continues to pan back to reveal an arctic-like landscape.
 A torn flag flutters past the screen, representing the destruction of the US.
-The scene shows two towers collapsing, and these are prominent representations of the twin towers collapsing.
-The next thing we see is a masked dancer, letting himself fall off an iceberg into the sea.
+The scene shows two towers collapsing, which are prominent representations of the twin towers collapsing.
+The next thing we see is a masked dancer letting himself fall off an iceberg into the sea.

 In the next scene, it cuts to a drop of oil falling into the ocean, and in the background, you can see oil being mined.
 This is a tribute to the oil spills into the sea, along with sucking the earth dry for resources.
-Fading to an overview of the statue resembling Lady Liberty, but Heliofant’s website names her Lady Helotry.
-Under the surface of the water, you can see she’s standing on what looks like the Star of David.
+Fading to an overview of the statue resembling Lady Liberty, Heliofant’s website names her Lady Helotry.
+Under the water’s surface, you can see she’s standing on what looks like the Star of David.
 The torch falls from the Lady’s hand, symbolizing the end of liberty.

-A fetus fills the screen in the next scene when the scene pans back it reveals the fetus is in an egg, and a snake is encircling the egg.
+A fetus fills the screen in the next scene.
+When the scene pans back, it reveals the fetus is in an egg, and a snake encircles the egg.
 A snake wrapped around an egg is known as an Orphic Egg, which represents the soul of the philosopher.
 There is a reptilian eye watching the egg via a monitor, overseeing its development.

-The scene cuts back to the Anubis boat, revealing more of the figure this time including a burning heart.
-When it shows its face, there is a third eye on his forehead, symbolizing awareness.
+The scene cuts back to the Anubis boat, revealing more of the figure this time, including a burning heart.
+When it shows its face, there is a third eye on its forehead, symbolizing awareness.
 We can also see that the figure, which at this point we can tell is a Jesus figure, is wearing a crown of thorns.

 The next scene shows an airstrike on a mosque, symbolizing the hostilities and violence in the middle east.
 Birds that look like their possibly Swallows fly out of the devastated mosque, symbolizing freedom and release.
 One of the birds turns into a butterfly and can be seen next fluttering around the hand of the Jesus figure before turning to flames at his fingertips.
 The butterfly acts as a messenger for what is happening on earth.

-Next, we see another lotus flower as it flows down a green stream.
+Next, we see another lotus flower flowing down a green stream.
 The screen follows downstream to reveal Juan “Pepito;

 “After years of economic exploitation and the environmental degradation, Juan “Pepito” has a decidedly sinking feeling.”